 These quinoa muffins are perfect to make for picnics or to put on salads.
-They can be prepared in advanced and even stored in freezer for later use.
+They can be prepared in advanced and even stored in the freezer for later use.
 Muffins are also a great way to hide vegetables for those less willing to indulge in whole veggies.

 Source of protein